 You would likely be overwhelmed by the things he can’t do, and probably be unable to appreciate the things he can and does accomplish.
 Some of your questions would be predictable, others not.
 I would be unable to answer most of them to your satisfaction.

-You might be curious about the drama, all the planned and unplanned trips to the doctor, his setbacks and victories, and what the future might hold.
+You might be curious about the drama, all our planned and unplanned trips to the doctor, his setbacks and victories, and what the future might hold.
 But I won’t burden you with our past, and none of us knows the future.

 You would eventually be compelled to offer an unpredictable mix of sympathy and advice, almost all of it personally painful and infuriating.
 This is the part I’m most earnestly trying to avoid.
 My son isn’t a problem to be fixed, and I know you mean well, but…